patzsantos/SciTec-App/README.md

 Upon deployment of the software, all tests have passed.
 Proofs of successfully ran cabin and scitec tests can be found in the [Testing Documentation](https://github.com/patzsantos/scitecapp/tree/main/Testing%20Documentation) folder, but are attached here as well:

-Cabin folder test case results:
+cabin folder test case results:
 ![cabin test](https://github.com/patzsantos/scitecapp/blob/main/Testing%20Documentation/django%20cabin%20test.png)

-Scitec folder test case results:
+scitec folder test case results:
 ![scitec test](https://github.com/patzsantos/scitecapp/blob/main/Testing%20Documentation/django%20scitec%20test.png)

-Linters were also ran to improve code.
+Linters were also ran to improve the code.
 The three linters used were **pylama, flake8,** and **pylint**.
 After the initial testing, remediations were performed to further improve the code quality.
 Pylama and flake8 were more focused on coding style and structure.
 Both pylama and flake8 tests were cleared.
-Pylint was more time-consuming.
-Unfortunately, due to time constraints, the developer was unable to significantly raise the code rating of the cabin project.
+Unfortunately, due to time constraints, the developer was unable to significantly raise the code rating of the cabin project during the pylint tests.

 Screenshots of initial linter testing, and the remediations performed afterwards, can be found in the [Testing Documentation](https://github.com/patzsantos/scitecapp/tree/main/Testing%20Documentation) folder.